 Predictably, the new timepiece looks like your normal Aerospace Evo model.
 The case still features that carbon-saturated gunmetal-style finish, the mechanism is the same, and all visual elements look identical to those of, say, 2013 Aerospace Evo.

 Case & Strap

 At 43 millimeters in diameter, the case can definitely be called ‘oversized’, but it will probably fit most wrists out there.
-Also, measuring less than 11 millimeters from the top of its double-glare-proofed sapphire crystal to the bottom of its solid case back cover, it is quite comfortable with any sort of clothing,
+Also, measuring less than 11 millimeters from the top of its double-glare-proofed sapphire crystal to the bottom of its solid case back cover, it is comfortable with any sort of clothing,

 The fact that the timekeeper features an extremely clean, visually (and physically) light design, too, helps a great deal especially if you plan to wear this watch with formal attire.

-With its case crafted from a titanium alloy, the watch is lightweight tipping the scales at less than 47 grams.
+With its case crafted from a titanium alloy, the Aerospace Evo is impressively lightweight tipping the scales at less than 47 grams.
 At the same time, the aforementioned carbonized finish reduces the risk of putting a scratch on the relatively soft metal, although it is not as robust as, say, DLC coating.

 The rotating bezel doesn’t have any sort of notches on its edge, but that doesn’t have any sort of negative effect on the timepiece’s usability since the four “rider” tabs on top of the bezel make adjusting the timer an easy task.

 As for the crown, it is still a more multifunctional device than its simple appearance suggests.
 It not only allows you to correct positions of the open-worked hour and minute hands but also serves to operate the digital functions of this device.
 Sporting a pair of Rolex-style crown guards, it is adequately protected from shocks.